 All Haunts use ramps, have uneven footing and may be exposed to weather conditions.

-If you have any queries regarding the suitability of our haunts please don't hesitate to contact our Visitor Services Team on 01342 718472 ext.
+If you have any queries regarding the suitability of our haunts please don't hesitate to contact our Visitor Experience Team on 01342 718472 ext.
 202. They will be happy to help you decide the best course of action to make sure you have an enjoyable visit.